 An organization can apply to become a charity whether it is incorporated or not.
 If the organization is not incorporated, it must operate under theguidelines of a constitution that explains its structure and purpose.

-Some organizations are considered a charity under provincial law, even if they are not registered with Revenue Canada.
+Some organizations are considered a charity under provincial law, even if they are not registered with Canada Revenue Agency.
 These organizations are subject to the provincial laws governing their activities, and are entitled to certain legal and tax privileges.
 These provincial laws also impose certain filing requirements and record-keeping obligations.
 Check to see if your group would be considered a charity under the laws of your province.

-For information on how to incorporate provincially:
+For information on how to start a nonprofit in Canada: